-Part of the 19th Wiener Community district Döbling, the epitome of the Viennese this year par excellence (although there are still some other first-class wine taverns in the Austrian capital, such as Sievering, Heiligenstadt, Stammersdorf, Neustift am Walde and Nussdorf are).
+Part of the 19th Viennese District Döbling, which is the epitome of the Viennese this year par excellence (although there are some other first-class Heuriger areas in the Austrian capital such as Sievering, Heiligenstadt, Stammersdorf, Neustift am Walde and Nussdorf there).
 The existence of the village dates back to the 12th century.
-The Stift Klosterneuburg acquired "de Grincing" vineyards in 1114, a place called "Grinzingen" is called 1156.
-In the Middle Ages, the town was inhabited mainly by grape harvesters, farmers and day laborers.
+The Klosterneuburg Acquired "de Grincing" vineyards for the first time in 1114, a place called "Grinzingen" is called 1156.
+In the Middle Ages, the place was mainly inhabited by winegrowers, farmers and day laborers.

-In the years 1890 to 1892 Grinzing was incorporated with some other suburbs to Wien and assigned to the district Dobling.
-In this district, the majority of Viennese vineyards with a total of 86 Rieden, a good part of it in the district part Grinzing.
-The vineyards Schenkenberg, Seidenhaus and Steinberg were from the vintners' association WienWein defined as "first layers".
-In the numerous wine taverns (Buschenschanken), the wine of the same name is served.
-This is traditionally off Mixed sentence, but also Green Valtellina.
-Riesling and other varieties that grow on the vineyards surrounding the suburbs.
+In the years 1890 to 1892 Grinzing was incorporated into Wien with some other suburbs and assigned to the district of Döbling.
+The majority of Vienna's vineyards are located in this district with a total of 86 Rieden, a good part of it in the Grinzing district.
+The vineyards Schenkenberg, Seidenhaus and Steinberg were created by the winegrowers' association WienWein defined as "first layers".
+The wine of the same name is served in the numerous wine taverns.
+This is traditionally made Mixed sentence, but also Green Valtellina.
+Riesling and other varieties that grow on the vineyards surrounding the suburb.

-In the meantime, this traditional wine is called Viennese mixed sentence to DAC honor come.
-Especially in the warm months is the spritzer popular.
-In the pubs is often sung and played by small groups of musicians.
-Incidentally, Grinzing ends the famous tram line “38", which is aptly named in the Viennese vernacular Heurigen Express is called and also sung in a Wienerlied.
-As part of the incorporation into Wien was in Grinzing after the Roman Emperor Marcus Aurelius Probus (232-282) named an alley, but probably never visited this former border town.
+In the meantime, this traditional wine is considered Vienna mixed set to DAC honor came.
+Especially in the warm months spritzer popular.
+Small music groups often sing and play in the bars.
+Incidentally, the famous tram line “38” ends in Grinzing, which in Vienna is aptly called Heurigen Express is referred to and is also sung in a Viennese song.
+In the course of incorporation into Wien was in Grinzing after the Roman emperor Marcus Aurelius Probus (232-282) named an alley, but probably never visited this former border town.